 1 Empowering Women through Microfinance: Evidence from Tanzania, Kato.
 M & Kratzer.
-J, ACRN Journal of Entrepreneurship Perspectives, February 2013.

 Partnerships and collaboration

 To accelerate the pace of inclusive and sustainable development on the continent, African countries must leverage new tools, innovative solutions and technology, as well as strong, proactive and responsible governance frameworks, to build strong, agile, sustainable and resilient national systems.
 The delivery of these systems will depend on enhanced partnerships between governments and the private sector, academia, non-governmental organisations, civil society and other stakeholders, where all parties are committed to a long-term vision and leadership, shared norms and values and social cohesion.